nils2/DL2-ZeroVis/blogpost.md

 FROMAGe (Koh et al., 2023) employs a pretrained language model and the encoder of a vision transformer (ViT), both kept frozen, to ground language models visually.
 This grounding is achieved by training the model with a multitask objective for image captioning and image-text retrieval.
 For image captioning, the model learns to extract visual embeddings and map them into the input space of the language model through a maximum likelihood objective.
 On the other hand, for text-image retrieval, the model uses contrastive learning to map the embeddings of a new [RET] token, which represents an image to be retrieved, to the corresponding visual embeddings.
 This process only updates the weights of the linear layers and the [RET] token embedding, ensuring computation and memory efficiency.
 The authors of FROMAGe explicitly refrain from fine-tuning either of the models because this would adapt the parameter configurations that make these models so powerful in their respective domains intact.
 They reason this enables better generalization for in-context learning.

-Koh et al. highlight several key strengths of this novel multimodal architecture.
-Firstly, FROMAGe retains the original abilities of the text-only language model, such as free-form text generation, while also acquiring new multimodal dialogue and reasoning abilities.
-This means that both model input and output can be consistently intertwined image and text data.
-Because the visual embedding space is mapped to the LM's embedding space, the model is able to reason about complex visual cues, akin to CLIP (Radford et al., 2021).
+The paper by Koh et al. (2023) highlights several key strengths of the proposed model.
+Firstly, FROMAGe retains the original abilities of the text-only language model, such as text generation, while also acquiring new multimodal dialogue and reasoning abilities.
 Secondly, the model demonstrates strong few-shot multimodal abilities learned from image-caption pairs alone, which is a standout feature as most models require web-scale interleaved image-text data (Alayrac et al., 2022; Aghajanyan et al., 2022).
-Thirdly, FROMAGe demonstrates superior text-to-image retrieval sensitivity, especially for long and complex free-form text.
-Lastly, the framework enhances existing capabilities of pretrained language models, such as in-context learning, input sensitivity, and dialogue generation, for visually grounded tasks.
+Thirdly, it demonstrates superior text-to-image retrieval sensitivity, especially for long and complex free-form text.
+Lastly, FROMAGe enhances the existing capabilities of pretrained language models, such as in-context learning, input sensitivity, and dialogue generation, for visually grounded tasks.

 ### Visual Arithmetic Tasks and Grounding

-In the context of deep learning, visual arithmetic tasks are, unlike traditional numerical arithmetic, concerned with solving analogies or finding relationships between different (visual) entities.
-The concept takes inspiration from the vector arithmetic introduced by Mikolov et al. (2013).
-In their work, they demonstrated that word embeddings can be manipulated using arithmetic operations to reveal semantic relationships between words or concepts.
-Knowing how concepts lie together in the latent space of a language (or vision-language) also gives clarity on how models encode different concepts.
-Extending into the visual domain, visual arithmetic tasks involve understanding of and applying a transformation observed in a pair of images to another pair.
+In the context of deep learning, visual arithmetic tasks are not about traditional numerical operations, but rather about finding analogies or relationships between different entities.
+This concept takes inspiration from the vector arithmetic introduced by Mikolov et al. (2013).
+In their work, they demonstrated that word embeddings can be manipulated using arithmetic operations to reveal semantic relationships between words.
+Extending this idea into the visual domain, visual arithmetic tasks involve understanding and applying a transformation observed in a pair of images to another pair.
 A classic example would be: if "Obama" is to "USA" as "X" is to "Germany", what is "X"?
-The correct answer would ideally be "Angela Merkel", following the logic of leaders to their respective countries (note the sensitivity to presence and quality of training data; both are past leaders, but depending on their prominence in the dataset this can either be left out or not).
-The idea is that because of visual grounding into the text embedding space, complex knowledge about world state translates into the visual domain.
-If the model explicitly encountered information durng pre-training about the political careers of Obama and Merkel, we expect the model to solve the analogy.
+The correct answer would ideally be "Angela Merkel", following the logic of leaders to their respective countries.

 Building on this concept, Tewel et al. (2022) in their work on ZeroCap, applied arithmetic operations to visual embeddings to "generate knowledge of the external world".
 They perform calculations over a combination of visual and textual inputs by operating in the latent embedding space.
 However, their methodology relies on CLIP (Radford et al., 2021), a model that can handle visual and textual inputs but only generates textual outputs, thus limiting their arithmetic to natural language output: